 The Indication Matrix is developed and recalibrated by an academic consortium under periodic review to ensure clinical validity, evidence alignment, threshold updates, and risk adjustment recalibration.
 Institutions may initiate recalibration dialogue.

 Identity data never crosses borders.
 Encrypted tokenization ensures no personal identifiers are transmitted.
 Each operational layer is separated by role with restricted data access privileges.
-Cross-domain data aggregation is prevented by architectural design.
+Cross-domain aggregation is prevented by architectural design.

 The first validation corridor structures an already-existing migration-linked care flow.
 The pilot does not create mobility — it structures a pattern that exists.